 What type of strength training should runners consider?

-If this is not an option, then simply choose 1 or 2 of the following full body movements to focus on initially:
+If this isn't an option, then simply choose 1 or 2 of the following full body movements to focus on initially:

 - Reverse lunge